-Construction cost estimates for a new library are about \$10 million dollars.
+Construction cost estimates for a new library are approximately \$10-12 million dollars.
 That number comes from general design ideas used to help the board imagine how a new space might function and how much it would cost to build and operate.
+A \$650 cost per square foot (other NYS libraries adjusted for inflation) for a 16,000 sq.ft. building is \$10,783,000.

-That number will change as we design a building for this site, which may differ from previous ideas based on community feedback.
+This number will change as we design a building for this site, which may differ from previous ideas based on capital raised.
 Costs in this range have been reviewed with some members of the community who have experience with large construction projects and with large fundraising efforts.
 Initial assessments indicates that it is realistic and viable.
+A 2021 fundraising consultant's report supports this.